Tun Abdul Razak Stadium

-Tun Abdul Razak Stadium (Malay: Stadium Tun Abdul Razak / STAR) is a football stadium in Jengka, Maran District, Pahang, Malaysia.
+The Tun Abdul Razak Stadium (STAR, Malay: Stadium Tun Abdul Razak) is a football stadium in Jengka, Maran District, Pahang, Malaysia.
 It is currently used primarily for football matches.
 The stadium holds 25,000 people and opened in 2015.
-It was named after former prime minister of Malaysia, Tun Abdul Razak and currently is the home stadium of Felda United.

-The stadium was used for the first time in final match of Piala Pengerusi Felda 2015, between Felda Wilayah Jengka and Felda Wilayah Gua Musang.
+It was named after former prime minister of Malaysia, Tun Abdul Razak.
+The stadium was used for the first time in the final match of Piala Pengerusi Felda 2015, between Felda Wilayah Jengka and Felda Wilayah Gua Musang.

 Attendances

 The average and highest attendances at Felda United domestic league competitions: